amyspark-ng/clickery-hexagon/LOG.md

 - Do the funny thing with music title in clicker.wav like deltarune did
 - Random chance of +1 making something funny
 - Image if the game had support for adding your own songs
+- Different messages in the mage scene
+^ add a normal" translation button where the mage doesn't speak shakesperean

 # Arte:
 - Boton de la carpeta (folderObj)